zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

 Click on distribution icon in the left pane of UI and create a new Distribution with type Apps only (``name:frdm_k64f_update,version:1.0.1``).
-Assign the ``hawkbit`` software module to the created distribution.
+Assign the hawkBit software module to the created distribution.
 Click on Deployment icon in the left pane of UI and assign the ``frdm_k64f_update`` distribution to the target ``frdm_k64f``.